-I am an Assistant Professor of Romance Languages and Literatures (French).
+I am an Associate Professor of Romance Languages and Literatures (French).
 I received a B.A. in French and Art History from Williams College in 2007 and a Ph.D in French from Yale University in 2014.

 I am interested in feminist writing and theory, the novel (in particular, the contemporary novel), and, more broadly, the ethical and political implications of writing and reading fiction.
 While I specialize in 20th- and 21st-century French literature, I have a soft spot for literature from the 18th and 19th centuries, despite the myriad ways it has of killing off its women.